pgorecki/python-ddd/README.md

 Online Auctions domain was selected for the purpose of this project, which is loosely based on Ebay bidding system.

-The main reason for selecting this domain is general familiarity and limited complexity - many people understand how internet bidding work and the whole concept is not difficult to understand (or at least it's much simpler that healthcare or banking).
+The main reason for selecting this domain is general familiarity and limited complexity - many people understand how internet bidding work and the whole concept is not difficult to understand (or at least it's much simpler that healthcare or banking domains).
 On the other hand it's not simply a CRUD system - there are some business rules that must be implemented in the system.

 ## Domain description

+This is a summary of the information we got from a domain expert about how the auction system should work.

-### Item catalog
+### Selling

-Item catalog is a place where `User`s can manage their `Item`s for sale.
-Item has a name, description and a starting price.
-Item can be in a `draft` state, or in a `ready` state.

-When item is `ready` it can be `published` so that other users can bid for it. `Item` can be published manually or scheduled for publication at a given time.
+When you want to sell an item, the first step in getting your item in front of buyers is creating a `Listing`.
+For now we only focus on selling through auctions (https://www.ebay.com/help/selling/listings/auction-format?id=4110), but in the future we may consider selling with "Buy It Now" (https://www.ebay.com/help/selling/listings/selling-buy-now?id=4109) or in some other ways.
+When presenting an `Listing` for sale (which we call `publishing` in the Catalog), seller must provide a `Listing` duration and initial price.
+Also it is also possible to schedule a `Listing` publication (https://www.ebay.com/help/selling/listings/selecting-listing-duration?id=4652).

+You can cancel your listing when bidding takes place, but only under certain circumstances: if time left in listing < 12 hrs you can cancel your listing only if no bids were places (but we might change it in the future).

+If you are a new seller (you never sold an item before), you can list only one `Item` in the `Catalog` at a time.

-### Bidding system
+### Buying

-When `Item` is published, a bidding is started.
-Other users can place `Bid`s for the item by entering a maximum amount they are willing to pay for an item.
-An user with a a maximum bid is announced as a `winning bidder`, and all other bidding participants are notified.
+When `Listing` is selled through auction `Bidding` takes place.
+As a `Buyer`, you can place a bid, which must be greated than the current price + 1 USD and which sets the the highest price you are willing to pay for an item.
+System will let you know if someone outbids you and you can decide if you want to increase your maximum limit.
+Sometimes you can can be automatically outbidded (if some other buyer sets his maximum limit higher that yours) - see https://www.ebay.com/help/buying/bidding/automatic-bidding?id=4014.

 After a fixed time since the bidding was started a bidding ends and the `Winner` is announced.